Eluder-based Regret for Stochastic Contextual MDPs: Analysis

 \section{Analysis}

-Our analysis consists of four main steps: \begin{enumerate}[label=(\roman*)] \item Establish expected regret of the square and log loss regression oracles; \item Construct confidence bounds over the expected value of any context-dependent policy for both dynamics and rewards; \item Define the optimistic approximated CMDP and establish optimism lemmas; \item Combine the above to derive a high probability regret bound. \end{enumerate}
+Our analysis consists of four main steps: \begin{enumerate}[nosep,label=(\roman*)] \item Establish an upper bound on the expected regret of the square and log loss regression oracles; \item Construct confidence bounds over the expected value of any context-dependent policy for both dynamics and rewards; \item Define the optimistic approximated CMDP and establish optimism lemmas; \item Combine the above to derive a high probability regret bound. \end{enumerate}

 \noi In what follows, we present the main claims of our analysis, deferring the proofs to \cref{sec:proofs}.
-Before beginning, we discuss some of the challenges and present a key technical result.
+Before beginning, we discuss some of the challenges and present a key technical result, the value change of measure lemma (\cref{lemma:value-change-of-measure-main}).